velvia/links/rust.md

 * Use a crate such as [bytes](https://crates.io/crates/bytes) or [scroll](https://crates.io/crates/scroll) to help extract and write structs and primitives to/from buffers.
 Might need extra copying though.
 Also see [iobuf](https://crates.io/crates/iobuf)
 * [rel-ptr](https://crates.io/crates/rel-ptr) - small library for relative pointers/offsets, should be super useful for custom file formats and binary/persistent data structures
 * [tagptr](https://crates.io/crates/tagptr) - use a few bits in pointer words for metadata
-* [zerocopy](https://crates.io/crates/zerocopy) - utilities for zero-copy parsing deserialization and auto byteorder flipping/alignment
+* [zerocopy](https://crates.io/crates/zerocopy) - utilities for zero-copy parsing deserialization and auto byteorder flipping/alignment, with `FromBytes` and `AsBytes` traits for easy transmuting
 * [Erasable](https://crates.io/crates/erasable) - type erased pointers
 * [arrayref](https://docs.rs/arrayref/0.3.5/arrayref/) might help extract fixed size arrays from longer ones.
 * [bytemuck](https://docs.rs/bytemuck/1.1.0/bytemuck/) for casts
-* Also [zerocopy](https://docs.rs/zerocopy/latest/zerocopy/) with `FromBytes` and `AsBytes` traits for easy transmuting
 * [bitmatch](https://crates.io/crates/bitmatch) could be great for bitfield parsing
   - Also see [zero](https://docs.rs/zero/0.1.2/zero/)
 * Allocate a `Vec::<u8>` and [transmute](https://stackoverflow.com/questions/25917260/getting-raw-bytes-from-packed-struct) specific portions to/from structs of known size, or convert pointers within regions back to references: